Your cart is currently empty!

 In addition, lowering the stack temperature with a day/night switch and installing an economizer (which cuts down on wasted flue gas and keeps the boiler heated) are great first steps to getting more efficiency out of your boiler.

-Check valves and hoses for leaks periodically with an ultrasonic leak detector, and make any necessary repairs right away.
-Poorly maintained systems with leaks can waste anywhere from 25% to 35% of their energy, which can increase costs by double.
+Check valves and hoses for leaks periodically with an ultrasonic leak detector and make any necessary repairs right away.
+Poorly maintained systems with leaks can waste anywhere from 25% to 35% of their energy, which can increase costs by two-fold.

 A leak detector is something to consider, as it provides benefits in the long term and can even pay for itself in prevented costs in six months or less.
 In addition to checking for leaks, we also suggest cleaning intake vents, heat exchanges, and air filters often, which will help keep your air compressor in order.